Trump called off sending border agents to San Francisco after mayor’s phone call

 The Independent has contacted Nvidia for comment.

+Reports of the looming crackdown prompted immediate protests in the region.
+On Thursday morning, law enforcement officers used a flash bang-style grenade on a crowd of activists attempting to block federal personnel from entering the Coast Guard base.

-The change of plans is notable because the White House has largely ignored opposition from local leaders in other Democrat-run cities like Chicago, Los Angeles, Portland, and Washington, D.C., where the administration has used or attempted to send in scores of federal agents and National Guard troops for similar operations.
+The change of plans is notable because the White House has largely ignored opposition in the past from local leaders in other Democrat-run cities like Chicago, Los Angeles, Portland, and Washington, D.C., who have largely objected to the administration using or attempting to send in scores of federal agents and National Guard troops for similar operations.

-California leaders, reacting to the earlier news of the potential San Francisco surge, feared the Trump administration would use the surge to stir up unrest as a pretext to then send the National Guard into the city or invoke the Insurrection Act.
+California leaders, reacting to the earlier news of the potential San Francisco surge, feared the Trump administration would use the operation to provoke unrest as a pretext to then send the National Guard into the city or invoke the Insurrection Act.

 In a video statement on Wednesday, California Governor and former San Francisco Mayor Gavin Newsom accused the president of using tactics “right out of the dictator’s handbook.”